rust-lang/rust/doc/tutorial.md

 after variable names (preceded by a colon).
 For local variables (introduced with `let`), types are optional, and will be inferred when left off.
 Constructs like `while` and `if` do not require parentheses around the condition (though they allow them).
-Also, there's a tendency towards aggressive abbreviation in the keywords—`fn` for function, `ret` for return.

 You should, however, not conclude that Rust is simply an evolution of
 C. As will become clear in the rest of this tutorial, it goes in quite